Microsoft made several improvements to its hypervisor with its Windows Server 2012 release, but understanding new

 A proof of concept is incredibly useful.
 This allows the engineers or consultants to identify the best configuration of the compute cluster [the hosts] and fabrics [networks and storage] before the system goes into production.
 The environment can be tested and developed with production-like systems.
 The usage and costs of the resources can be figured out, and this data can be used to determine an algorithm for cross charging the cloud customers, enabling IT to become a nonprofit/loss making operation.
 Alternatively, it might be useful for forecasting future costs where the business sees IT as a loss making cost-center.
 And, of course, this allows the engineers, administrators and operators to become more familiar with Hyper-V and System Center and create their processes and runbooks so that things go more smoothly in production.

-What area of deploying or configuring Hyper-V do administrators often have the most trouble
+What area of deploying or configuring Hyper-V do administrators often have the most trouble with?

 Finn: Two items have traditionally caused difficulties for those getting started with Hyper-V: